fetouh15/CATSS/README.md

  <h3> How to use it? </h3>
 CATSS uses the following labeling scheme:

- Make sure your CW labels use the same labeling scheme to get flawless results! frgvhbjn sadsadas adsa
+ Make sure your CW labels use the same labeling scheme to get flawless results!
+ CATSS uses an I/O directory to store all the inputs and outputs.

+ CATSS is on dockerhub, its plug&play!